rbaumgarten/xlt-testsuite-documentation/README.md

 ## Concept

-By dividing the Demandware SiteGenesis shop in certain page types (like Homepage, Catalog Page or ProductDetailPage) an basic project structure for the SiteGenesis-Community-TestSuite inside of XLT Script Developer can be arragned accordingly.
+By dividing the Demandware SiteGenesis shop in certain **page types** (like Homepage, Catalog Page or ProductDetailPage) an basic project structure for the SiteGenesis-Community-TestSuite inside of XLT Script Developer can be arranged accordingly.

-Hence every page has its own module with scripts that can interact with this page.
-This layer of interactions is directly mapped with the actions you can execute when you actually visit the page inside of your web browser.
+Hence **every page has its own module** with scripts that can interact with this page.
+This layer of interactions is **directly mapped** with the actions you can execute when you actually visit the page inside of your web browser.
 This means for every page certain interactions can be invoked by scripts (bundled in modules packages for each page type).

-Each test can utilize these scripts from their pages module to create workflows that interacts in a certain way with all pages to simulate user interactions (between webbrowser and shop) and to evalute certain assertains of business and technical scenarios of the shop system.
-All tests are bundled in packages matching their main purpose, testing scope or shop area for validation.
+Each **test** can utilize these scripts from their pages module to create **workflows** that interact in a certain way with all pages to **simulate user interactions** (between web browser and shop) and to **evalute certain assertains** of business and technical scenarios of the shop system.
+All tests are **bundled in packages** matching their main purpose, **testing scope** or shop area for validation.

 ## Structure